dimenerno/dimenerno.github.io/_posts/2025-06-21-kripkenstein-en.md

 A more important objection that Kripke considers is psychologism.

-> **Psychologistic semantics.** For speaker $A$ to mean $\mathfrak{m}$ by symbol $s$ means that a distinctive<sub>queer</sub> psychological experience $p_\mathfrak{m}$ corresponding to $\mathfrak{m}$ has formed in the speaker's mind.
+> **Psychologistic semantics.** $A$ means $\mathfrak{m}$ by symbol $s$ if and only if, $A$ experiences a _queer_ psychological experience $p_\mathfrak{m}$ corresponding to $\mathfrak{m}$.

-Here, "distinctive psychological experience" can be thought of as similar to qualia.
+Here, "quuer psychological experience" can be thought of as similar to qualia.
 In short, just as "seeing red" is a distinctive experience that cannot be reduced to other predicates or experiences, so too is "meaning addition by '+'" such a distinctive experience.

-Kripke does not deny the possibility that such distinctive experiences exist.[^6] However, Kripke points out that psychologism also fails to resolve the sceptical argument.
+Kripke does not deny the possibility that such queer experiences may exist.[^6] However, Kripke points out that psychologism also fails to resolve the sceptical argument.
 The problem once again lies in normativity condition laid out in "1.2.
 Two Conditions".

 As a simple example, suppose Alice feels pain in her forehead every time she uses the '+' symbol.
 This fact satisfies condition 1 of "1.2.
 Two Conditions".
 That is, Alice means addition by '+' if and only if her use of '+' induces pain in her forehead.
 However, how could such pain possibly inform — let alone provide justification for — Alice that she should answer '125' to '68 + 57'?